UPMC is prepared to care for patients and staff who may be affected by COVID-19. Learn more.

 Coronaviruses are common in animals, including bats, camels, cattle, and cats, according to the Centers for Disease Control and Prevention.
 In rare cases, those viruses can spread to humans.
 The original source of SARS-CoV-2 is unknown.

-It is presumed that SARS-CoV-2 also can spread if people touch an infected surface or object and later touch their mouth, nose, or eyes.
+SARS-CoV-2 also can spread if people touch an infected surface or object and later touch their mouth, nose, or eyes.
+This is a less common form of infection.

 According to the CDC, people are most contagious when they are showing symptoms.
 However, it also is possible for people who aren’t showing symptoms to spread the disease.

-Who Is at Risk of Infection with SARS-CoV-2?
+Who Is at Risk of Infection with Coronavirus SARS-CoV-2?

 People who live, work, or travel in the regions where COVID-19 is spreading widely are at risk of catching the disease themselves.